|Welcome to the PsyScope X Info Page|

 You can download the latest public version here.

-(May 2010) PsyScope X Build 57 is available.
-This version has been compiled with Xcode 3 and tested mostly on Snow Leopard.
-It should work on Tiger as well just fine, but there may be differences.
-We do not support Panther any longer.
+(April 2013) PsyScope X Build 77 is available.
+This version has been compiled with Xcode 5 and tested mostly on OS 10.9 (Mavericks).
+It should work on Lion and Snow Leopard as well.
 You can download the program by clicking here.
 You can go directly to download, but you can also indicate whether you want to be kept informed about further developments of our project, whether you volunteer for beta testing further versions, or, if you feel inclined and able to do so, whether you want to contribute with some programming time to the project.
 Make sure you read the doc for the new features (mainly contained in the Docs & Tips section) and check the scripts exemplifying them (mostly contained in the Other Stuff section).

-You can also download the code, in the form of a Xcode 3 project, by using Svn (which is installed by default under Leopard).
-The code should compile under Snow Leopard, Leopard and Tiger.
+You can also download the code, in the form of a Xcode 5 project, by using Svn (which is installed by default if you have Xcode).
+The code should compile under Mavercks, Mountain Lion, Lion and Snow Leopard.
 Follow these directions to download and compile.

-Due to not so popular request but still request, I am also making some old builds available.
-By clicking on the links, you can download Build 41, Build 45, Build 46, Build 51, and Build 53.
+Due to not-so-popular request but still request, I am also making some old builds available.
+By clicking on the links, you can download Build 41, Build 45, Build 46, Build 51, Build 53. and Build 57.

 Thank you for your visit.